Is Vyvanse What You Need?

 Though Vyvanse has been FDA-approved for treatment in both Attention Deficit Hyperactivity Disorder, (ADHD) and Binge Eating Disorder, (BED), it is also known as a drug of abuse.
-If you have a history of substance abuse then this medication would be contraindicated.
+If you have a history of substance use then this medication would be contraindicated.
 It’s important to be honest about your history so that your health can be maintained.

 What Exactly is Binge Eating Disorder?